-- To promote the actualization of the Two thirds gender principle: The NGEC will work in collaboration with Parliament and other stakeholders to develop legislation to ensure the realization of the Two-thirds gender principle in line with the ruling of the Supreme Court delivered on 11th December 2012.
+To promote the actualization of the two thirds gender principle:

+The NGEC will work in collaboration with Parliament and other stakeholders to develop legislation to ensure the realization of the two-thirds gender principle in line with the ruling of the Supreme Court delivered on 11th December 2012.
 This Law will be critical in that it will expand the opportunities for political engagement and representation for young women;

-- Development of an Equality Policy: The NGEC will also facilitate the development of a national Equality Policy which will seek to encapsulate the aspirations of the youth, person with disabilities, the elderly and other minorities and marginalized groups.
+Development of an Equality Policy:

+The NGEC will also facilitate the development of a N ational Equality Policy which will seek to encapsulate the aspirations of the Constitution which have to do with the promotion of the equity and equality for women, youth, person with disabilities, the elderly and other minorities and marginalized groups.